roly197/IJFtoOBS/README.md

 new in release 1.0.8:
 - Dynamic support for multiple mats 0..9 configured in IJF scoreboard configuration.
 Trailing identifier for the OBS objects has changed from SB_... to SB#.. where # is the configured mat number.
 Now listening to broadcast traffic from all IJF scoreboards.
 - Team score is now supported.
 Team score is passed in the 'GDI+ Text' object: SB#_TeamScoreW and SB#_TeamScoreB
 - Flags directory is now automatically configured to the python execution directory.
 Just unzip the 'flags.zip' to a sub-folder in the install directory.
-- External library 'simpleobsws' is included in the package as 'obsws'.
-No manual pip install is needed anymore.

 ## Index
 - [IJF2OBS installation](#IJF2OBS-installation)